Contact

 Antinomies of Rest: A Philosophical Investigation into the Political-Theological and Ontological Status of Rest in Modernity

-The proposed project aims to deliver a philosophical analysis of the notion of rest in modernity by way of focusing on its double meaning in the English language.
-On the one hand, it focuses on the “actual” (Germanic) meaning of “rest” in the sense of “repose,” while on the other hand, the project reflects on the “reflected” (Romanic) meaning of “rest” as “remainder,” i.e., on the concepts of residuality in philosophy, political theology, and psychoanalysis.
+This project aims to deliver a philosophical analysis of the notion of rest in modernity by way of focusing on its double meaning in the English language.
+On the one hand, it focuses on the actual (Germanic) meaning of rest in the sense of repose, while on the other hand, theorizing on the reflected (Romanic) meaning of rest as remainder, that is, on the concepts of residuality in philosophy, political theology, and psychoanalysis.

 The (Mis)uses of Laziness: The Figure of the Idler in Philosophy, Theology, and Political Economy

-The proposed project aims at delivering a philosophical analysis of the notion of laziness, focusing primarily on its historical and contemporary figures.
-Despite the massive history of its conceptions, the problem of laziness has not yet received a thorough philosophical conceptualization.
+This project pursues a philosophical analysis of the notion of laziness, focusing primarily on its historical and contemporary figures.
 The project intervenes in the conceptions of laziness in 1) early-Christian ascetic tradition, high scholasticism, and Protestantism, 2) German idealism (Kant, Fichte, Hegel), 3) the discourse of classical political economy, and 4) contemporary political and economic discourse.

 Central European Research Institute of Søren Kierkegaard